WHAT IS AN ASTHMA FLARE UP?

 Repeat flare-ups, over time, are linked to faster loss in lung function

 This table helps you check how serious an asthma flare-up might be.

 How close are you to a flare–up?
 Do the Asthma Control Questionnaire (ACQ5) to find out how controlled your asthma is this week.

 Not all people with asthma will have a wheeze or cough during an asthma flare–up.
 But they may still have other severe or life-threatening symptoms.
 In fact, for many, once an asthma flare–up reaches an emergency level, their cough or wheeze disappears.
 This is because their airways have squeezed so tight that they can no longer get enough air in and out to make those sounds.
 This is very dangerous.

 WHAT IS THE AFTERMATH OF AN ASTHMA ATTACK?

 An asthma flare-up can be very scary.
 Maybe you were able to treat it yourself, or maybe you had to go to hospital.
 If you were prescribed rescue tablets or liquids for your child (oral corticosteroids) you might feel some side-effects over the next few days.

 If you or your child has had an asthma flare-up or attack, even with mild symptoms, book a visit to your doctor to review your asthma care to recover, and make plans to do all you can to prevent another flare-up.
 This might include starting, changing or increasing your preventer.
 Preventers are key for preventing asthma flare-ups, avoiding the need for rescue tablets or liquids, and keeping healthy lungs.

-To help get back on track after your visit to the emergency department or hospital after an asthma attack, visit our after hospital page.
+To help get back on track after your visit to the emergency department or hospital, click below to visit our after hospital page.